“I wish every day was All School Sing,

 It’s funny to have a Superintendent’s face in one of your favorite movies about moving to Vermont, but it’s also nice to know that he lives here and knows the people and has worked in the trenches before making vital decisions on behalf of the rest of us.

 Last week Steven attended All School Sing at our elementary building in Marlboro, Vermont.
-This time he came as himself instead of Honest Abe.
-But he still had an opportunity to wear another hat, as Mr. John was asked to lead one section of the room in a round of Nursery Rhymes.
+This time he came as himself.
+But he still had an opportunity to wear another hat, when he was asked to lead one section of the room in a round of Nursery Rhymes.

 Afterward, he joined our school Principal, Francie Marbury, at the monthly coffee chat with parents–and we had a chance to hear about education from the district perspective–about how each school was like a row boat filling with water and how each Principal was bailing as quickly as she could to keep the boat from sinking.

-Having taught at some of the schools he mentioned, I was quick to point out the inaccuracy of the Superintendent’s comment.
+I bristled as this lack of distinction.
+Having taught at some of the schools Steven mentioned, I was quick to point out the inaccuracy.
 But Dr. John went on to counter that all these schools have high caliber teachers and that they all shared the beloved tradition of All School Sing for example.

 The meeting ended with a stalemate between the Superintendent and me.
-But I kept thinking…
+But I kept on thinking…

 Perhaps the difference in our perceptions has to do with the difference in what we’re after.
 Dr. John has to balance the budget, answer to the state, make our district make sense on paper.